Lucy-Sebin-Lee/Lucy-Sebin-Lee/README.md

 - **B.S. in Health Information Management & Informatics** (Minor: Informatics)
 - **M.S. in Information Management**  (Specializations: Data Science & Business Intelligence)

-💡 I work in **Health Information Management** and specialize in leveraging data to support better healthcare decisions.
+💡 I am currently working in **Health Information Management** and specialize in leveraging data to support better healthcare decisions.
 My mission is to combine **kindness, care, and concern** with analytical thinking to drive **positive, community-focused change**.

 ---